Thursday May 21, 2020

 Nothing short of the startling doctrine of the divinity of Christ, of the hypostatic union, can stir our desire for Him when we learn that the King Himself served in the ranks like a common soldier.
 And not because He wanted to impress anyone with a pretense of humility, but because He truly loved, cared for the soldiers, even unto death in the giving up of everything that was dear to Him.

-Making Jesus human only takes everything away from it.
+Making Jesus only human takes everything away from it.
 It takes heaven away from it.
 To simply say that a very good and wise man can die for what he believes is no more inspiring and life changing than knowing that Leonidas died at Thermopylae.

 But, having the Master of heaven come to earth, live poor, and die in order to show us His life, eternal life, and die so fully, spiritually, in order to satisfy the justice of the righteous, sovereign, immutable Father; He would give us this life by faith alone, strikes the deepest note in the hearts of men.